 You can earn certifications to increase career opportunities

-- Applicants holding an Associates degree can obtain credentials through an independent review of their qualifications.
+- Applicants holding an associate degree can obtain credentials through an independent review of their qualifications.
 A certification verifies that a professional has met a certain set of criteria for a skill or job as measured by taking an exam.

 - HS-BCP- Human Services-Board Certified Practitioner